top of page

 • Many of our residents, faculty and other team members are involved in projects to advance health equity for our patients.
 See our Social EM page for more information.

-• Our department developed a dedicated leadership position for Director of Health Equity and Community Engagement, which is currently held by one of our APDs.
+• Our department developed a dedicated leadership position for Director of Health Equity and Community Engagement, which is currently held by our PD.

-• One faculty member holds a dual appointment with our Center for Urban Bioethics and has been a leader in social EM initiatives like voter registration and healthcare disparities research.
+• One faculty member holds a dual appointment with our Center for Urban Bioethics and has been a leader in health equity initiatives like voter registration and healthcare disparities research.

 • Opportunities for additional projects and partnerships focused on social justice and health equity abound!